medispring/icure-form/README.md

 We cannot state enough how important it is to keep the form values container immutable.
 While this can seem cumbersome at first, it is a very powerful pattern that allows for easy undo/redo functionalities, easy state management, and easy debugging.
 It also allows for optimisations as the values of the form values container can be reused in a new form values container if they have not changed.

+It is also very important in the design to keep all code that is not under src/icure and src/conversion completely agnostic in terms of data model.
+For example, it is not a good idea to make assumptions about the kind of data structure that are going to be available to the fields (like relying on it being a Service).

 ### The renderer

 The renderer is instantiated by the icure-form component and is responsible for rendering the form based on the form object and the form values container.